 The table below illustrates the vices by excess and defect of the 13 virtues in the Virtue Test.

-This is a good tool to sharpen your focus, so take some time to ponder this table.
-Forget your test results for a moment and look at the vices in red.
+This is table a good tool to sharpen your focus, so take some time to ponder it.
+Forget your test results for a moment and look at the vices in the left and right hand columns.
 If you were to choose one vice from this list to work on, which would it be?

 As you read, ask yourself the questions: ‘Is this describing me?’
 ‘Do I feel inside that this is a real area of weakness in my character that I need to work on?’
 ‘Is the virtue I am reading about one that I would like to have more of?
 Which vices do I recognise in my character that are detracting from virtue?’